Enis Batur: Career

 Enis Batur is one of the leading figures in contemporary Turkish literature with a large body of work, extending to over a hundred volumes.
 Some of his works have been translated into European languages including French, English and Italian.
+He was among the contributors of the literary magazine Papirüs which was edited by Cemal Süreya.

 He was a chief-editor at the Yapı Kredi Yayınları since 2017.